OverGoro/ConnectionProject/code/service/message-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.service.device.device-service' is invalid and this project uses 'com.service.device.device_service' instead.
+* The original package name 'com.connection.device.device-service' is invalid and this project uses 'com.connection.device.device_service' instead.

 # Getting Started